taufiksatrian/taufiksatrian/README.md

 Here are some ideas to get you started:

+- 🍓🍍 I’m currently member of fruitarians tim capstone on bangkit 2023 🥭✨
-- 🔭 I’m currently student on bangkit machine learning path
+- 🔭 I’m looking to collaborate on capstone project bangkit 2023
 - 🌱 I’m currently learning machine learning
 - 👯 I’m looking to collaborate on capstone project bangkit 2023
 - 🤔 I’m looking for help with ...